survivejs/react-book/manuscript/05_react_and_flux.md

 In Alt you'll deal with Actions and Stores.
 Dispatcher is hidden, but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
 There are special features to allow you to save and restore the application state.
 This is handy for implementing persistency and isomorphic rendering.

-### Setting Up Alt Instance
+### Setting Up an Alt Instance

-Everything in Alt begins from Alt instance.
+Everything in Alt begins from an Alt instance.
 It keeps track of Actions and Stores and keeps communication going on.
 To get started, let's add Alt to our project:

 ```bash
 npm i alt --save